mpolden/journal/README.md

 `BudgetSlack` sets the fraction of a budget that needs to be satisfied for a budget to be considered met.
-This is currently only used for colourisation of output where balances that are outside the budget fraction are colored red.
+This is currently only used for colourisation of output where balances outside the budget slack are colored red.
 Defaults to `0` which means that no slack will be applied.

-`DefaultGroup` is the default group name to use for records that are not matched by any groups.
+`DefaultGroup` is the default group name to use for unmatched records.
 Defaults to `*** UNMATCHED ***`.

 `[[accounts]]` declares known bank accounts.
 The section can be repeated to define multiple accounts.
 Importing records for an unknown account is an error.